ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 Container-Based Quick Start Guide
 ====================================

 This Quick Start Guide will help users build and run the "out-of-the-box" case for the Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application using a `Singularity <https://sylabs.io/guides/3.5/user-guide/introduction.html>`__ :term:`container`.
 The container approach provides a uniform enviroment in which to build and run the SRW App.
 Normally, the details of building and running the SRW App vary from system to system due to the many possible combinations of operating systems, compilers, :term:`MPI`'s, and package versions available.
 Installation via Singularity container reduces this variability and allows for a smoother SRW App build experience.
-However, the container is not compatible with the `Rocoto workflow manager <https://github.com/christopherwharrop/rocoto/wiki/Documentation>`__, so users must run each task in the workflow manually.
-Additionally, the Singularity container can only run on a single compute node, which makes the container-based approach inadequate for large experiments.
-However, it is an excellent starting point for beginners running the "out-of-the-box" SRW App case and other small experiments.
-The :ref:`non-container approach <BuildRunSRW>` may be more appropriate for those users who desire additional customizability or more compute power, particularly if they already have experience running the SRW App.
+Normally, containers can only run on a single compute node and are not compatible with the `Rocoto workflow manager <https://github.com/christopherwharrop/rocoto/wiki/Documentation>`__, so users must run each task in the workflow manually.
+However, the Singularity container described in this chapter has been adapted such that it is able to run on multiple nodes using Rocoto.
+This makes it an excellent starting point for beginners.
+However, the :ref:`non-container approach <BuildRunSRW>` may still be more appropriate for users who desire additional customizability, particularly if they already have experience running the SRW App.

-..
-COMMENT: Change this!

 The "out-of-the-box" SRW App case described in this User's Guide builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) grid (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 16 physics suite (FV3_GFS_v16 :term:`CCPP`), and :term:`FV3`-based GFS raw external model data for initialization.